Cycling in Herefordshire

 Photo: black & white dovecot in Brook House farmyard, King's Pyon.

 The stone dovecot (photos below) at Garway is one of the best in the UK.
 Built in 1326 for the Knights Hospitallers, it replaced an even earlier dovecot built for the Knights Templar, who built the original round church next door.
 Inside are 666 L-shaped nests (666 is supposed to be the devil's number, so no wander that Daren Brown found this dovecot interesting).
 Located on private land in Church Farm's farmyard next to Garway Church so you need to get permission to visit (rats live in this dovecot so don't touch anything).
 Also take a detailed look inside and around the outside of the church - see how many religious symbols carved into the stonework you can find.

-Photos: Garway dovecot outside, and detail of the 666 L-shap nests inside.
+Photos: Garway dovecot outside, and detail of the 666 L-shape nests inside.

 Apple & Pears